 With only one week remaining, you're probably feeling a little stressed, a little excited and very impatient.
 It's likely that you're running on very little sleep, so make sure you don't pack the coffee maker just yet.
-I find it's always one of the essentials that usually travels with me in the car, needing to keep good friends close at hand.
+It's always one of the essentials that usually travels in the car.

 Pack a box with clothes and toiletries you'll need for your trip and the first few nights in your new home.
 Make sure everyone in your family has their own essentials box with everything they need.

 In addition to ensuring that everyone in your family has their own essentials box, pack a separate box or two with stuff your whole family can use.
 Mark the box "Do Not Move" or put it in your car to ensure the movers don't pack it with the rest of your stuff.
 Contents should include some of the items on this list, such as toilet paper, contact lenses, pet food, medication and your handy dandy moving journal that you started eight weeks ago.